-This is the correct way to tie the Yucatan Knot as it was first developed in the sport fishing waters off Cancun and Isla Mujeres.
+How to tie the Yucatan Knot, as it was first developed in the sport fishing waters off Cancun and Isla Mujeres.
 There is some confusion as to the tying of this knot with many incorrect depictions on the internet, most often showing a variation of the Albright Special.
 Note that the wraps are made with doubled line around the single leader line

 When tied correctly as animated here, the Yucatan is stronger than the Albright and the Slim Beauty (both excellent single strand knots) and is arguably the strongest mono leader to braided line knot.
 The doubled main line is most often created with a Bimini Twist.